gaiaus/cosmos_hub/governance/proposals/param_change_revert_tax_rate_2%/README.md

 ## **Voting Options**

-- **YES** – Supports the proposed parameter change; reducing the Community Pool tax rate from 10% to 2%.
+- **YES** – Supports the proposed parameter change, reducing the Community Pool tax rate from 10% to 2%.

-- **NO** – Opposes the proposed parameter change; supports maintaining the Community Pool tax rate at 10%.
+- **NO** – Opposes the proposed parameter change, supports maintaining the Community Pool tax rate at 10%.

 - **ABSTAIN** – Chooses not to take a position, due to a conflict of interest or a wish to participate without expressing a preference.